guchenghao/Notes-for-VR-Papers-and-HCI/Education/Online Collaborative Learning of a Mixed Team_A Case Study of Hotel and Tourism Students from Varied Education Backgrounds.md

 - **higher cohesiveness** is found when working among **homogeneous groups** compared to heterogeneous groups.

-- Considering the ultimate goal of learning and the importance of academic achievement, l**earning outcome is often of more concern compared to learning process**.
+- Considering the ultimate goal of learning and the importance of academic achievement, **learning outcome is often of more concern compared to learning process**.

 - **Cooperative groups** tend to **divide the group work into smaller tasks** for individual members to complete independently whereas **collaborative groups** appear to **value more on the interactions** between members for completing the group work.